Saffron bun

-A saffron bun, Cornish tea treat bun or revel bun, is a rich, spiced yeast-leavened sweet bun that is flavoured with saffron and contains dried fruit including currants and raisins similar to a teacake.
+A saffron bun, Cornish tea treat bun or revel bun is a rich, spiced yeast-leavened sweet bun that is flavoured with saffron and contains dried fruit including currants and raisins similar to a teacake.
 The main ingredients are plain flour, butter, yeast, caster sugar, currants and sultanas.
 Larger versions baked in a loaf tin are known as saffron cake.

-Similar buns are Swedish lussebulle or lussekatt, Norwegian lussekatt.
+Similar buns are Swedish lussebulle or lussekatt and Norwegian lussekatt.

 West Country

 The "revel bun" from Cornwall is baked for special occasions, such as anniversary feasts (revels), or the dedication of a church.
 Saffron was historically grown in the mild climate of Devon and Cornwall but it is likely that saffron from Spain had been traded for centuries before.
 In the West of Cornwall, large saffron buns are also known as "tea treat buns" and are associated with Methodist Sunday school outings or activities.
 In parts of Britain, the buns were traditionally baked on sycamore leaves and dusted with powdered sugar.